Connecticut Public Records Search

 Criminal cases are tried in Superior Court in Connecticut, which is divided into 20 districts.
 Within each district are "GA" courts for less serious offenses (misdemeanors, magistrate hearings, small claims) and "JD" courts for significant trials that may include high-dollar civil cases, felonies, or habitual offenders.
 Juvenile cases are generally considered confidential unless an individual under age 18 has committed a serious offense that requires moving the case into superior court.
 Probate courts in Connecticut handle matters surrounding the disposition of a person's belongings and assets after death, including determining who may inherit property or a business.
 Appellate courts review cases decided in lower courts to determine if the law was applied correctly.
 State supreme courts often automatically review death penalty cases and issues of constitutionality of law, but take most cases based on their impact on the state as a whole.

-Finding criminal records in Connecticut is not difficult: the state maintains a searchable database and allows individuals to find out about cases at all levels of the court system, from hearing dates to judgements and whether the court's decision has been satisfied (if the plaintiff's penalty was served).
+Finding Connecticut criminal records is not difficult: the state maintains a searchable database and allows individuals to find out about cases at all levels of the court system, from hearing dates to judgements and whether the court's decision has been satisfied (if the plaintiff's penalty was served).

 Connecticut Vital Records